My Martin Kantor Portrait Education Program

 My Martin Kantor Portrait Display

-The My Martin Kantor Portrait Education Program Display is now up across Ballarat after receiving more than 200 portraits from 11 schools across the country.
+The My Martin Kantor Portrait Education Program received more than 200 portraits from 11 schools across the country.
 These portraits were taken by students of all ages, taking inspiration from the 2017 and 2019 Martin Kantor Portrait Prize finalists and our online education program of the same name.